NobutakaShimizu/mypapers/docs/planted_clique.md

 # Planted Clique Conjectures Are Equivalent

-In this note, I will explain my STOC'24 paper "Planed Clique Conjectures Are Equivalent", a joint work with Shuichi Hirahara.
+In this note, I will explain my favorite STOC'24 paper "Planed Clique Conjectures Are Equivalent", a joint work with Shuichi Hirahara.
+I will explain the background, main results, and the description of our reductions.
+The detailed analysis and proofs are omitted here, but you can find them in the paper.

 - link to [STOC version](https://dl.acm.org/doi/abs/10.1145/3618260.3649751)
 - link to [full version](https://eccc.weizmann.ac.il/report/2024/058/)